This is a page of resources to help people give feedback, raise a concern or make a complaint:

 - Film for people and families

-- Top tips by and for people with a learning disability.
-This easy read booklet tells you more about feedback, concerns and complaints.
+- An easy read booklet for people with a learning disability or a learning disability and autism.
+This booklet tells you more about feedback, concerns and complaints.
 It has lots of useful tips to help you do any of these things.
 It also contains a form you can fill in if you want to give feedback, raise a concern or make a complaint.
 There is also a template of this form that organisations can adapt and make their own.

 Easy read leaflet

 We worked with families and paid carers around England with the help of Bringing us Together to create a booklet to help families, parent and carers of people with a learning disability and autistic people to give feedback, raise concerns and make complaints across education, health and social care.
 Read the top tips for family and carers.

 We have also produced a range of materials for organisations and practitioners which people may like to share with organisations they are in contact with.

 We have produced an awareness raising film for people with a learning disability, autistic people, families and carers which can help when giving feedback, raising a concern or making a complaint:

 Here are some blogs written by people with first-hand experiences of the challenges faced giving feedback, raising concerns and making complaints across education, health and social care and also some solutions about how to make conversations count between people and professionals.

 - Paula McGowan: Ask Listen Do: Oliver’s Story

 - Simon Knight: Working together to help children

 - Ted Goodman: Putting together two views to get the whole picture